 Not much is known of Sarah's childhood.
-She moved to Illinois and married Isaac Brigman at age 14 whom she performed a proxy baptism for in Nauvoo.
-Isaac died a year after marriage and she was married to Almon Bathrick in 1836 and had three children from that marriage.
-Sarah and
+She moved to Illinois and married Isaac Brigman at age 14.
+Isaac died a year after marriage and she married Almon Bathrick in 1836.
+They had three children although one source suggests the oldest child was from Almon's previous marriage.

-Almon are documented in Nauvoo by 1839 and listed in the Nauvoo Stake Ward census in 1842 with two sons Parley and Lamon Sidney, both under age 8.
-A daughter was born in 1845, the same year both Sarah's husband Almon and their son Lamon Sidney died, likely from a cholera epidemic.
+Sarah and Almon are documented in Nauvoo by 1839 where she performed a proxy baptism for her previous spouse.
+They are listed in the Nauvoo Stake Ward census in 1842 with two sons Parley and Lamon Sidney, both under age 8.
+A daughter was born in 1845, the same year both Sarah's husband Almon and child Lamon Sidney died, likely from a cholera epidemic.

-Sarah married Nicholas Kelley sometime in 1846 prior to leaving with the Mormon Battalion.
+Sarah married Nicholas Kelley sometime in 1846 as he left Nauvoo with the Saints.
 In a colorful widow's pension deposition, a story described how Nicholas was married previously and left his first wife before marrying Sarah.
 The first wife declared if anyone got the widow's pension, it should be her.
-Military rosters indicate Nicholas was added by Lt Smith on August 30, 1846 as a late enlister when Smith noted that two men were equipped with supplies from Fort Leavenworth.
-Nephew of Jefferson Hunt, Nicholas and Sarah and two children likely arrived about August 7 with his brother Milton who was responsible for the large Hunt entourage.
+Military rosters suggest Nicholas did not leave with the Mormon Battalion at Council Bluffs.
+Nicholas and Sarah and two children arrived at Fort Leavenworth on August 7 with his brother Milton who was responsible for the large Hunt entourage.
+Nicholas and Milton were nephews of Captain Hunt.
+Nicholas was added by Lt Smith on August 30, 1846 as a late enlister when Smith noted that two men were equipped with supplies from Fort Leavenworth.

 The family was part of the Higgins Detachment, spending the winter in Pueblo, and arriving in Salt Lake in July 1847.
-The Thomas Bullock roster identifies Parley (age 9) and Betsey (2) are with them.
-Betsey died sometime after arriving in Salt Lake but no death record has yet been found.
+The Thomas Bullock roster identifies Parley (age 9) and Betsy (2) with them.
+Betsy died sometime after arriving in Salt Lake but no death record has been found.

-Family records indicate Sarah, Nicholas, and Parley left Utah by April 1849 for the gold fields in Nevada and California.
+Family records indicate Sarah, Nicholas, and Parley left the Great Basin by April 1849 for the gold fields in Nevada and California.
 They eventually settled in El Dorado, California by the 1850 census where two children were born in 1850 and 1852.
-Sometime by 1860 they went their separate ways, both returning east and the children followed Sarah.
+Sometime by 1860 they went their separate ways, both returning east and the children following Sarah.
 Nicholas married again in Illinois in 1869 and had 8 children, eventually settling in Idaho.
-Sarah had four additional marriages, two ending in divorces.
-Two sons died in tragic situations and her daughter's husband died in 1874, leaving Belle as she was known with three young children.
+According to Shirley Maynes book, if accurate (several people have the same name), Sarah had at least two additional marriages and possibly four with two possible divorces.
+Two sons died in tragic situations.
+Sarah's daughter Isabella, known as Belle, was left with three young children when her husband died in 1874.
 When Isabella died in 1879, Sarah raised her three grandchildren.
 She was living with a grandson in the 1900 census.
 She died in Missouri in 1903 at the age of 83.
 She with her children and her last two husbands were buried in a private cemetery on her farm in Missouri.

-Sources: Family Search pid# as of 1 Apr, 2022: 96XN-W88

-Military and Church records, Thomas Bullock roster, Census, Widows' pension application

-Family research by direct descendant, Shirley Maynes Book
+Sources: Family Search pid# as of January 2025: 96XN-W88 Military and Church records, Thomas Bullock roster, Census, Widows' pension application Family research by direct descendant, Shirley Maynes Book (some errors)